pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='con-add-additional'></a>Add additional resources to your namespaces from your GitOps repository**

-   - `additional_sources` is an array of Git repository locations that contain Platform Operator templated resources to be created in the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
+   - `additional_sources` is an array of Git repository locations that contain Platform Operator templated resources to create in the provisioned namespaces, in addition to the default resources.
 See the “fetch” section of the [kapp controller App](https://carvel.dev/kapp-controller/docs/v0.43.2/app-spec/) specification for the format.
 Only the Git type fetch is supported.
    - `additional_sources[].git` can have a secretRef specified for providing authentication details for connecting to a private Git repository.
 For more information, see [Git Authentication for Private repository](use-case3.md).
 The following parameters are available:

-     - `name`: Name of the secret to be imported to use as valuesFrom in kapp.
+     - `name`: name of the secret to be imported to use as valuesFrom in kapp.
-     - `namespace`: Namespace where the secret exists.
+     - `namespace`: namespace where the secret exists.
      - `create_export`:  Boolean flag to control creation of a SecretExport resource in the namespace.
 The default value is false.
-If the secret is already exported, ensure that it is exported to `tap-namespace-provisioning `namespace.
+If the secret is already exported, ensure that it is exported to the `tap-namespace-provisioning` namespace.
      - `path` must start with the prefix `_ytt_lib/`.
 Namespace Provisioner mounts all the additional sources as a [ytt library](https://carvel.dev/ytt/docs/v0.44.0/lang-ref-ytt-library/#what-is-a-library) so it can expand the manifests in the additional sources for all managed namespaces using the logic in the expansion template.
 The path after the `_ytt_lib`  prefix can be any string value, and must be unique across all additional sources.

    Sample TAP values configuration: